 Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If your new job in Ellisville, MO also offers a 401(k), most employers will permit you to roll over your 401(k) savings to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, advice, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new employer in Ellisville, MO also offers a 401(k), most employers will let you roll over your 401(k) assets to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still working.

-If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If you have company stock in your previous 401(k) portfolio, you may require special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 You can open an IRA with many banks or any brokerage firm in Ellisville, MO, however many of them vary when it comes to fees or other expenses.
 Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.